true — Create logical arrays filled with true values using MATLAB-compatible size forms.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how true works, line by line, in Rust.
+Read exactly how true is executed, line by line, in Rust.

 About RunMat